 Our industry is characterized by rapidly changing technologies.
-If we do not adapt to these technologies, our products will become obsolete.
+If we do not lead or respond to these technologies, our products can become obsolete.

-The connectivity product market is characterized by rapidly changing technologies, limited product life cycles and frequent new product introductions.
-To remain competitive in this market, we have been required to introduce many products over a limited period of time.
+The Internet access business is characterized by rapidly changing technologies, short product life cycles and frequent new product introductions.
+To remain competitive, we have successfully introduced several new products with advanced technologies since our company was founded.
 For example, we introduced a 14.4 Kbps product in 1995, a 28.8 Kbps product in 1996, a 33.6 Kbps product in late 1996, a non-International Telecommunications Union standard 56 Kbps modem in the second half of 1997 and a V.90 International Telecommunications Union standard 56 Kbps modem in early 1998.
-During 2001, we expect to see the introduction of additional International Telecommunications Union standards referred to as V.92 and V.44.
-The market for high speed data transmission is also characterized by several competing technologies that offer alternative broadband solutions which allow for higher modem speeds and faster Internet access.
-These competing broadband technologies include digital subscriber line and wireless.
-In the digital subscriber line area, various speed and technologies are currently being considered in the market such as G.Lite at 1.5Mbps, G.DMT at 8Mbps and VDSL at 52 Mbps.
-The wireless area includes competing standards such as Bluetooth, HomeRF 1.0 and HomeRF 2.0 as well as 802.11b and 802.11a.
-However, substantially all of our current product revenue is derived from sales of analog modems, which use a more conventional technology.
-We must continue to develop and introduce technologically advanced products that support one or more of these competing broadband technologies.
-These new technology developments have taken longer time than expected.
-If we are not successful in our response, our products will become obsolete and we will not be able to compete effectively.
+Starting in 2001 and continuing into 2002, we expect to see the introduction of additional International Telecommunications Union standards, referred to as V.92 and V.44.
+We continue to develop and sell advanced analog modem products in order to remain competitive in our core business.

+The market for high speed Internet connectivity is also characterized by competing technologies, such as broadband and wireless solutions, which provide higher modem speeds and faster Internet access.
+While these alternative technologies offer much faster data rates, they are comparatively more costly than analog modems.
+They are also not as widely available in the world markets.
+We will continue to evaluate, develop and introduce technologically advanced products that will position the company for possible growth in the Internet access market.